 If pamrevlumab is approved and launched commercially to treat IPF, competing drugs are expected to include Roche's pirfenidone, which is approved for marketing in Europe, Canada, Japan and the U.S., and Boehringer Ingelheim Pharma GmbH & Co.
 KG's nintedanib which has been approved in the U.S. and EU.
 Nintedanib is also in development for non-small cell lung cancer and ovarian cancer.
-Other potential competitive product candidates in various stages of Phase 2 development for IPF include Galapagos NV's GLPG 1205, Promedior Inc.'s PRM-151, Biogen-Idec's STX-100, Prometic Life Sciences Inc.'s PBI-4050, and Kadmon Holdings, Inc.'s KD025.
-Galapagos NV recently announced its plans to start two Phase 3 trials in IPF later this year with its compound GLPG1690.
-Moreover, Promedior Inc. published an abstract as part of the 2018 American Thoracic Society Conference indicating that it achieved a positive outcome in its Phase 2 trial for IPF with its compound PRM-151.
+Other potential competitive product candidates in development for IPF include Promedior Inc.'s PRM-151, Biogen-Idec's STX-100, Prometic Life Sciences Inc.'s PBI-4050, Kadmon Holdings, Inc.'s KD025, and two compounds from Galapagos NV.
+Galapagos recently initiated a Phase 2 study in Europe for GLPG 1205 and is expected to start a Phase 3 study for GLPG 1690 by the end of 2018.

-If pamrevlumab is approved and launched commercially to treat pancreatic cancer, we expect it to be used in combination instead of as monotherapy, and, likely competition for pamrevlumab would be from other agents also seeking approval in combination with gemcitibine and nab-paclitaxel from companies such as NewLink Genetics Corporation and Halozyme Therapeutics, Inc. Gemcitabine and/or nab-paclitaxel are the current standard of care in the first-line treatment of metastatic pancreatic cancer.
+If pamrevlumab is approved and launched commercially to treat locally advanced pancreatic cancer patients who are not candidates for surgical resection, pamrevlumab may face competition from agents seeking approval in combination with gemcitibine and nab-paclitaxel from companies such as NewLink Genetics Corporation and Halozyme Therapeutics, Inc. Gemcitabine and/or nab-paclitaxel are the current standard of care in the first-line treatment of metastatic pancreatic cancer.
 Celgene Corporation's Abraxane [®] (nab-paclitaxel) was launched in the U.S. and Europe in 2013 and 2014, and was the first drug approved in this disease in nearly a decade.